Judith Lorei, President

 Judith is co-founder of Green Burial Massachusetts and a former Board member of the Funeral Consumers Alliance of Eastern Massachusetts.
 Many years ago, she was a Funeral Director/Embalmer apprentice and left the industry to become a funeral consumer advocate and green burial educator.
 She is a member of the Montague Cemetery Commission.
 Judith’s day job is a Workforce Development Consultant providing staff development and training for non-profit organizations and unions.

 Joan Pillsbury, Treasurer

-Joan has been interested in green burial since 2009 when she read Mark Harris’ book, “Grave Matters: A Journey of the Modern Funeral Industry to a Natural Way of Burial”.
+Joan has been interested in green burial since 2009 when she read Mark Harris’s book, “Grave Matters: A Journey of the Modern Funeral Industry to a Natural Way of Burial.”
 She called her Funeral Consumers Alliance of Western Mass (FCAWM) contact person Carol Coan, and they took a field trip to Greensprings Natural Cemetery Preserve outside of Ithaca, New York.
-She joined FCAWM and became a Green Burial Committee member, now Green Burial Massachusetts, Inc. She values the concepts of reduce, recycle & reuse and has an energy efficient home with alternative energy sources.
+She joined FCAWM and became a Green Burial Committee member, now Green Burial Massachusetts, Inc. She values the concepts of reduce, reuse and recycle and has an energy efficient home with alternative energy sources.
 Green burial makes sense to her.
 Joan is passionate about having a green cemetery in Massachusetts for everyone.

 Eva Moseley, Clerk